estuary/flow/site/docs/guides/transform_data_using_typescript.md

 ## Setting up your development environment<a id="setting-up-your-development-environment"></a>

 In order to implement transformations through [derivations](https://docs.estuary.dev/concepts/#derivations), you’ll need to set up your development environment.
-You’ll need a text editor and [flowtcl](https://docs.estuary.dev/concepts/flowctl/), the CLI-tool for Flow installed on your machine.
+You’ll need a text editor and [flowctl](https://docs.estuary.dev/concepts/flowctl/), the CLI-tool for Flow installed on your machine.
 Check out the [docs page](https://docs.estuary.dev/concepts/flowctl/#installation-and-setup) on installation instructions.

 Before continuing, sign in to the Estuary Flow dashboard, make sure you enable access to the Wikipedia demo.
-Using `flowtcl`, quickly verify you are able to view the demo collections used in this guide.
+Using `flowctl`, quickly verify you are able to view the demo collections used in this guide.

 Execute the below command to display the documents in the `demo/wikipedia/recentchange-sampled` collection:

+:::note
-::note This collection is a 3% sample of the enormous `demo/wikipedia/recentchange` collection which contains millions of documents.
+This collection is a 3% sample of the enormous `demo/wikipedia/recentchange` collection which contains millions of documents.
 Since the purpose of this tutorial is to demonstrate a proof of concept, we avoid publishing a derivation that processes hundreds of gigabytes of data.
 :::

 ```shell